edgebips/mulmat/README.md

 ## Overview

-"Mulmat" is a Python library that maps futures option codes to their corresponding underlyings and expiration date.
+"Mulmat" is a Python library that maps **futures option codes** to their corresponding **underlyings** and **expiration date**.
 Futures options and their underlying futures contracts have distinct expiration dates which cannot always be calculated in a straightforward manner (may be affected by holidays, and are irregular in some products, such as ags).
+For example, the option code `/OZFX1` (options 5-Year T-Note treasuries) has an underlying of `/ZFZ1` and an expiration of `10/22/2021` (of the option itself, not of the underlying contract).

 "Mulmat" also provides a simple database of size multipliers for each product.

 The local database of contracts is stored in this repository as a static file and updated regularly by the author running the script.
-A script is included that can download a list of future contracts from the CME website.
-Historical expirations will be kept here.
+See commit history for the latest updates.
+A script is included that can download a list of fresh contract data from the CME website and aggregate it in the existing database, in order to maintain data for expired contracts.
+Historical expirations will be accumulated.
 I started this database in August 2021; prior data is not available.

 The Python library provides simple indexing into this library.
 The list of contracts updated in the local database by default are those commonly available